MarlinFirmware/Marlin/README.md

 ## Recent Changes
 - RCBugFix
-  - Throw error if compiling with older versions (<1.50) of Arduino due to serios problems with outdated Arduino versions
+  - Throw error if compiling with older versions (<1.60) of Arduino due to serios problems with outdated Arduino versions
-  - Please upgrade your IDE.
+  - Please upgrade your IDE at least to Arduino 1.6.0.
+Thanks.

 - RC5 - 01 Apr 2016
   - Warn if compiling with older versions (<1.50) of Arduino